-How to Develop – and Retain! – High Performers
+How to Develop and Retain High Performers

-A reader asks: “One of my top performers recently quit, and it made me realize that most of my staff development energies end up going to lower performers who are struggling.
-What should I be doing for my higher performers who are self-sufficient and thus don't generally get as much attention from me?”
+“One of my top performers recently quit, and it made me realize that most of my staff development energies end up going to lower performers who are struggling.
+What should I be doing for my higher performers who are self-sufficient and thus don’t generally get as much attention from me?”

 First, kudos to you for thinking about this.
 All too often, managers don’t pay a lot of attention to developing and retaining their high performers – because, after all, their work is going smoothly and isn’t demanding immediate attention – and then are blindsided when a rock star announces that she’s accepted another offer.